ericnordelo/cross-chain-bridge-helpers/README.md

     ): Promise<string>;
    ```

-6. The `getProtocolConfigBytes` result, can be used as bridgeConfig in the Openzeppelin library.
+6. The `getCrossChainTxConfigBytes` result, can be used as bridgeConfig in the Openzeppelin library.